National Institute of Circus Arts: History

+As of 2026, NICA will be partnering with Collarts to ensure their Circus Arts education remains intact, Collarts will continue with the accreditation of the course and will deliver academic regulation and guidance.
+Throughout 2025, NICA will begin transitioning from their partnership with Swinburne and begin delivering their VET courses with Collarts.

 Description

 NICA is the only government-accredited tertiary educational institution that provides professional training in contemporary circus arts in Australia.
 It is a subsidiary of Swinburne University of Technology and is based at the university's Prahran campus.

 NICA is one of eight "national elite training organisations" of the "Australian Roundtable for Arts Training Excellence" (ARTS8), partially funded by the Australian Government via the Office for the Arts.

 Courses

 The institute's core training offering is a three-year Bachelor of Circus Arts.
 It also offers a Diploma of Circus Arts, an Advanced Diploma of Circus Arts, and a number of workshops and short courses.

 In 2010, it offered a Certificate III in Circus Arts for students combining their circus training with their final two years of secondary school, with academic provider VCA Secondary School.
 It also offered Certificate IV in Circus Arts, a one-year program in basic Circus Skills, suitable for school-leavers (18 years or older).

 In 2011, there were 60 enrolled students.